 Acknowledgements.
 About the Author.
 Notes on Text References.
 Introduction.
 Chapter 1: Morality, freedom and the ego: the Kantian legacy.
 Chapter 2: Ethics, health and the Self: the Nietzschean legacy.
 Chapter 3: Character, virtue and psycho-ethical types: Aristotle and Jung.
 Chapter 4: Humility, evil and the shadow: the Christian legacy.
 Chapter 5: Post-Jungians on Jung’s ethics.
 Conclusion.
 Reference list.

-Giovanni Colacicchi, PhD, is an Anglo-Italian philosopher, independent researcher, writer and teacher in the humanities.
+Giovanni Colacicchi, PhD, is an Anglo-Italian philosopher, independent scholar and teacher in the humanities.
 He lives and works in Ferrara, Italy.

 'This is an immensely important book for understanding Jung’s thought and its connections to broader culture.
 Colacicchi argues compellingly that psychotherapy was for Jung inherently ethical, concerned with how we should live.
-Lucid and perceptive, the book will facilitate philosophical engagement with Jung’s thought as well as provide a fertile ground for studying analytical psychology comparatively with other traditions of psychotherapy.' - Roderick Main, Department of Psychosocial and Psychoanalytic Studies, University of Essex
+He then clarifies in unprecedented detail the complex nature of that ethical thought, with its multiple and seemingly contradictory sources in Kant, Nietzsche, Aristotle, and Christianity.
+Lucid and perceptive, the book will facilitate philosophical engagement with Jung’s thought as well as provide a fertile ground for studying analytical psychology comparatively with other traditions of psychotherapy.' --Roderick Main, Professor, Department of Psychosocial and Psychoanalytic Studies, University of Essex

 '…Colacicchi’s volume will be the definitive discussion of Jung’s moral theory for some time to come.
 Deeply knowledgeable about both Jung and moral philosophy, it is a rich and ambitious synthesis that illuminates timeless questions concerning the place of morality in our lives and Jung’s unique understanding of them.' - Michael Lacewing, University College London, Co-editor of The Oxford Handbook of Philosophy and Psychoanalysis

-'This book…sets out from the assumption that psychoanalytic writing – in this case, Jung’s – and the Western canon in moral philosophy, which includes Aristotle, Kant and Nietzsche, are all part of the same conversation.
+'This book is a welcome addition to the literature which sets out from the assumption that psychoanalytic writing – in this case, Jung’s – and the Western canon in moral philosophy, which includes Aristotle, Kant and Nietzsche, are all part of the same conversation.
 In so doing, it helps to make the assumption compelling.' - Edward Harcourt, Faculty of Philosophy, University of Oxford and Keble College, Oxford